 When boys do not pass the bar, it is likely that they will not be invited back to join Abingdon’s Sixth Form.
 This is because we tackle the A Level/Pre-U material in a fast-paced and demanding way, expecting boys to show a high level of self-motivation and discipline coupled with strong ability.
 This approach does not tend to suit boys who have found reaching our GCSE bar a challenge, even after receiving additional teaching and support.

 We have recently changed our requirement to reflect the national changes to GCSE grading.
-From summer 2019, boys will require an overall average of a 6 (with a B grade = 6 for any subject still using grades) and a minimum of a 7 to begin A Level courses in that subject (with an 8 in Maths required for those wishing to start with Further Maths A Level).
+From summer 2019, boys will require an overall average of a 6 (with a B grade, which is equal to a 6, for any subject still using grades) and a minimum of a 7 to begin A Level courses in that subject (with an 8 in Maths required for those wishing to start with Further Maths A Level).

 With a GCSE A*/A percentage consistently in the 80s, it should be remembered that the vast majority of Abingdonians sail comfortably over the bar and we do not expect that to change.
 The required average of a 6 will present few, if any, with a problem especially as a less than ‘6’ performance in one subject can be compensated for by a ‘7+’ achievement in another.

 For subjects that do not have a GCSE equivalent in Abingdon's curriculum, we would look for strength in subjects with similar skills to judge if a boy is likely to prosper in it.
 For example, in Economics it is useful to have mathematical and essay writing skills.
 For Politics, aptitudes for History and English probably offer the best guides.
 Philosophy needs the kind of thinking and writing that one sees in Religious Studies and other humanities subjects but also benefits from the rigour of the mathematically gifted.